BOOK YOUR FREE STRATEGY SESSION

 There are a host of asset allocation strategies investors can follow.
 It’s often worth consulting with a financial advisor to determine which asset allocation best suits your needs and financial goals.

-Strategic Asset Allocation: In this buy-and-hold approach, investors set a particular target for what percentage of their funds that want to devote to each particular asset class.
+Strategic asset allocation: In this buy-and-hold approach, investors set a particular target for what percentage of their funds that want to devote to each particular asset class.
 As their investments rise or fall depending on the market, investors can choose to rebalance their portfolio to make sure their portfolio is maintaining the right mix for their risk tolerance and financial goals.
 The framework helps investors stay disciplined in the long term without drastically changing their asset allocation based on knee-jerk reactions to market news.

-Dynamic Asset Allocation: This is a much more hands-on approach that involves a fund manager actively manipulating an investor’s asset mix according to the medium- term vicissitudes of the market and the economy.
+Dynamic asset allocation: This is a much more hands-on approach that involves a fund manager actively manipulating an investor’s asset mix according to the medium- term vicissitudes of the market and the economy.
 Generally speaking, this strategy involves increasing the percentage of well-performing asset classes and reducing allocation of capital to asset classes that are doing less well.

-Tactical Asset Allocation: A sort of Goldilocks medium between the more stagnant strategic asset allocation approach and the active dynamic asset allocation model.
+Tactical asset allocation: A sort of Goldilocks medium between the more stagnant strategic asset allocation approach and the active dynamic asset allocation model.
 Though tactical asset allocation involves deciding upon set percentages for asset classes from the get-go, it allows for more flexibility in altering asset allocation according to breaking economic changes.
 Tactical asset allocation relies on trying to time the market, which carries with it some inherent risk, but those employing this technique will typically adjust to return to the original asset allocation once they’d executed a maneuver to try to maximize gains.

-Constant-Weighting Asset Allocation: If an investor opts to employ the strategic asset allocation approach, a change in the value of assets within particular asset classes will inevitably shift overtime and introduce an imbalance to the originally conceived asset mix.
+Constant-weighting asset allocation: If an investor opts to employ the strategic asset allocation approach, a change in the value of assets within particular asset classes will inevitably shift overtime and introduce an imbalance to the originally conceived asset mix.
 Enter constant-weighting asset allocation, which has investors consistently rebalancing their portfolios.
 If an asset drops in value, investors using this strategy buy more of it.
 This strategy, by the same token, dictates that people sell off assets that increase in value.
 Overall, this is a more active approach to maintaining the original asset allocation plan.

-Insured Asset Allocation: For those with a low tolerance for risk, the insured asset allocation sets a floor under which the portfolio value should not drop.
+Insured asset allocation: For those with a low tolerance for risk, the insured asset allocation sets a floor under which the portfolio value should not drop.
 If the portfolio is growing, then the investor will manage it in an active manner.
 Yet if the portfolio ever drops below the predetermined floor, then it’s time for the investor to put his or her capital in assets with relatively little risk, like Treasury bonds, to guarantee returns and boost the portfolio back to its fixed base value.
 The strategy employees a stop-gap measure while also allowing some dynamic portfolio manipulation to mix up the allocation of capital to certain asset classes to try to maximize gains. \

-Integrated Asset Allocation: This approach integrates both economic forecasts and personal risk tolerance when deciding upon the appropriate asset mix.
+Integrated asset allocation: This approach integrates both economic forecasts and personal risk tolerance when deciding upon the appropriate asset mix.
 Unlike the other strategies, this particular model centers the investor’s appetite for (or aversion to) risk as integral to deciding upon the proper asset allocation.
 Integrated asset allocation allows for some active investing but cannot incorporate both dynamic and constant-weighting allocation strategies which could be at odds with each other if employed at the same time.

 The ideal asset allocation will differ for each person.
 Beyond deciding which of the above strategies best suits a particular investor’s needs, it’s important to follow some fundamental tips when considering how to allocate your assets.